You may now participate in contactless curbside pickup of library materials by following these 3 steps:

 Yes.
 You will need a library card to place your hold through our online catalog and to pickup items.
 You will need to show your library card or an

 ID at the time of pickup to make sure you are receiving the right books.

-If you do not have a library card, you can ask to receive a temporary “digital” card by calling 775-738-3066 or emailing email@example.com.
+If you do not have a library card, you can ask to receive a temporary “digital” card by calling 775-738-3066 or by emailing

 Please note: if you sign up for a temporary library card online, you may only checkout 2 items at a time.

 What if I have mobility issues and cannot leave my vehicle?

 Call the library when you arrive for your pickup slot and we will place your bag within reach.
 We are committed to ensuring that our programs and services